auth0/docs/articles/cms/wordpress/installation.md

 In the modal that appears, enter the domain name for your tenant and a valid, manually-generated access token.
 [Follow the instructions here](/api/management/v2/tokens#get-a-token-manually) - "Get a token manually" section - to create the token and find your domain.

 If the first part of the setup successfully completes, you'll see the "Configure your social connections" screen.
-If not, to go Auth0 > Settings > Basic, delete your Client ID and domain, then click **Setup Wizard** in the admin menu to start again.
+If not, to go **Auth0 > Settings > Basic**, delete your Client ID and domain, then click **Setup Wizard** in the admin menu to start again.
 Check the Auth0 Error Log in wp-admin for more information about what went wrong and [post in our Community](https://community.auth0.com/topics/wordpress) if you need support.

 Click **Next** to continue the setup process by migrating your administrator account.